Victoryismine52/mining-syndicate-platform/README.md

 # Mining Syndicate Platform

+See our key guides:

-See [Onboarding Guide](docs/onboarding.md) for setup, tests, and profile conventions.
-Consult [Exporting Cards](docs/exporting-cards.md) to download card modules with JSON or OpenAPI specs, and follow our [Documentation Style Guide](docs/style-guide.md).
+- [Onboarding Guide](docs/onboarding.md) for setup, tests, and profile conventions.
+- [Exporting Cards](docs/exporting-cards.md) to download card modules with `JSON` or `OpenAPI` specs.
+- [Documentation Style Guide](docs/style-guide.md) for writing tone and formatting.

 Install CodeMirror and its language packages with `npm install` so code snippets can be highlighted.

 ## Development